 - Urban planning and management agencies

 Université Côte d'Azur

-Université Côte d’Azur (UCA ) is a recently created cluster of higher education establishments on the French Riviera that brings together the major players in higher education and research on the Côte d’Azur.
-Université Côte d’Azur aims to develop a...
+Université Côte d’Azur (UCA) is a recently created cluster of higher education establishments on the French Riviera that brings together the major players in higher education and research on the Côte d’Azur.
+Université Côte d’Azur aims to develop a new,...

 Want to know more about MSc Environmental Hazards and Risks Management?
 Fill out the following form and we'll pass your details on to a representative from the school, who will respond to your enquiry.